ShaifArfan/html-css-resume/readme.md

 ### Q: How can i get started?

 You can get started by following the YouTube tutorial of this project.
-Here is the full tutorial video link: soon.
+Here is the full tutorial video link: [https://youtu.be/FHb9JobDs2o][yt-video].

 ## Feedback